 GEL: Ethnicity and gender —see 2 a).
 To

 list just a few of my heroines from Appalachian literature: Gertie in Harriet Arnowís The Dollmaker, Alpha in James

 Stillís River of Earth, May in Cynthia Rylantís Missing

 Rowe in Lee Smithís Fair and Tender Ladies, Carrie Bishop in Denise

-the Virginia Humanities Conference in Ferrum, Virginia you stated that
+the Virginia Humanities Conference at Ferrum College in Virginia, you stated that

 it is often hard to hand your manuscript over to an illustrator for their interpretations.
 In some books from the past, there has been an